Letter from the CEO

 Meeting society’s expectations involves playing a positive role in communities where we operate and in wider society.
 We do this by creating jobs, developing talent and using local suppliers.
 We also invest in education programmes to equip young aspiring engineers and scientists with the tools and skills needed to become future innovators.

 In 2019, we made further progress in providing energy to people who would otherwise go without basics such as electric lighting.
 We made several investments to help provide reliable electricity across Africa, Asia and beyond.
-This supports the effort to help to achieve universal access to clean, affordable energy, one of the many sustainable development goals to which we contribute.
+This supports the effort to help to achieve universal access to clean, affordable energy, one of the many UN sustainable development goals to which we contribute.

 Contributing to society also means gaining and maintaining people’s trust.
 We do this by being as open as we can about what we do and why we do it.
 For example, we are being increasingly transparent about the industry groups we are part of.
 In 2019, we published the Industry Associations Climate Review, which assessed for the first time Shell’s alignment with 19 industry associations on climate-related policy.
 We also published our first Tax Contribution Report in 2019, which presents Shell’s approach to tax and explains how our business activities are taxed globally.